-Appointments and walk-ups are available the same day at many sites for all three authorized vaccines (Pfizer, Moderna and Johnson & Johnson), including for the Pfizer vaccine for 12-17 year olds.
+Appointments and walk-ups are available for all three authorized vaccines and boosters (Pfizer, Moderna and Johnson & Johnson).
 The lower-dose Pfizer vaccine for children ages 5-11 is not available at all sites, so please check first for appointments and availability.
+Keep checking for appointments if you don't get what you want!
+New appointments and pop-ups become available as vaccine supply comes in.